All Episodes

 We're going to come back.

-Investigative reporter with The Daily Caller, Luke Rosiak, is with us.
+Investigative reporter with the Daily Caller, Luke Roziak, is with us.

-And as we continue investigative reporter Luke Rosiak is with the Daily Caller and we're talking about his his brand new column out today.
+And as we continue, investigative reporter Luke Roziak is with the Daily Caller, and we're talking about his brand new column out today.

 So let me go to the headline of your story.

-You know why did the FBI well in this particular case in the DOJ why why are they acting the way they're acting so the DNC and the Democrats still seem to have this hold on the FBI uh and they've manipulated them so much.
+So the DNC and the Democrats still seem to have this hold on the FBI, and they've manipulated them so much.

-I mean let's go back to the election you've got Wasserman Schultz in charge of the DNC and you've got her uh manipulating the FBI into starting this investigation into Trump by feeding the FBI this dossier that the DNC has paid for.
+You've got Wasserman Schultz in charge of the DNC, and you've got her manipulating the FBI into starting this investigation into Trump by feeding the FBI this dossier that the DNC has paid for.

-There were numerous indications that he was doing hacking and potentially foreign meddling, potentially having connections to foreign governments.
+There was numerous indications that he was doing hacking and potentially foreign meddling, potentially having connections to foreign governments.

-And so Wasserman Schultz, instead of saying, well, geez, we've got to treat this just as seriously as we have with all the other cyber breaches, she starts meddling with the DOJ again.
+And so Wasserman Schultz, instead of saying, well, geez, we got to treat this just as seriously as we have with all the other cyber breaches, she starts meddling with the DOJ again, this time in the opposite direction, making sure they don't pursue it.

 This is the most corrupt I've ever seen it.

-Uh all right when we come back Jonathan Gillum, Danielle McLaughlin, all the other news of the day that we haven't had time to get to and your call straight ahead eight hundred nine four one Sean our toll free telephone number.
+All right, when we come back, Jonathan Gillum, Danielle McLaughlin, all the other news of the day that we haven't had time to get to.

-One of the things that we've heard and I don't know if this is true or not I can hope you can s shed some light on it, is that there might have been a stand down order.
+One of the things that we've heard, and I don't know if this is true or not, I can hope you can shed some light on it, is that there might have been a stand down order.

-Somebody on the radio telling Brouwer deputies not to enter the school until a SWAT team arrived.
+Somebody on the radio telling Broward deputies not to enter the school until a SWAT team arrived.

 What can you tell us about that?